 We perform 3 different tests (dependent on the presentation) for:

 We will provide an interpretation dependent the combination of these results.
-If both GDH and toxin are detected by ELISA; we consider this likely to represent toxigenic C. difficile infection and will report this to the Department of Health under the mandatory reporting scheme.
+If both GDH and toxin are detected by EIA; we consider this likely to represent toxigenic C. difficile infection and will report this to the Department of Health under the mandatory reporting scheme.

 Faeces